 To better catch your audience’s attention, you may personalise your email where possible.
-You can do this by adding their names on your subject line, or even on the actual content of your email newsletter.
+You can do this by adding their names to your subject line, or even to the actual content of your email newsletter.
 This way, your reader will feel that you are actually talking to them.

 Make it beefy and interesting.

 Include a short introduction summarising the content of the newsletter to engage the audience right away.
 Make sure your introduction is clear but also interesting.
 Add in images that are relevant to the content of your newsletter.
 Avoid using just any plain old stock image that doesn’t even fit the context of your content.
 The images you use should complement the text in your newsletter.